jcubic/jquery-terminal-wiki/Getting-Started.md

 term.echo('foo');
 ```

-* you can use this in every function (if you can't you can report a bug).
+* the `this` keyword in every function (if you can't you can report a bug).
 ```javascript
 $('#terminal').terminal(function(command) {
     this.echo('foo');
 });
 ```

-* the third options is that some functions have it as last parameter (it should be in all of them), which is legacy to not break the API.
+* the third option is to specify the Terminal object as last parameter of some functions (it should be in all of them).
+It is a legacy feature to not break the API.

 ```javascript
 $('#terminal').terminal(function(command, term) {